garden-io/garden/docs/reference/config.md

 ### `defaultEnvironment`

 The default environment to use when calling commands without the `--env` parameter.
+Defaults to the first configured environment.

 | Type     | Required | Default |
 | -------- | -------- | ------- |